 Biography by Paul Sexton

-Reid started to lay out her own artistic pathway when she learned guitar at the age of 12.
-“My mum taught me my first three chords, and it went from there,” she says.
-“It was a very smooth transition from the initial thinking of 'This is cool and I enjoy doing it' to 'This is what I want to dedicate myself to.'
+“My mum taught me my first three chords, and it went from there,” she recalls.
+“It was a very smooth transition from the initial thinking of 'This is cool and I enjoy doing it' to 'This is what I want to dedicate myself to.'”